 Technical Comments: It appears that the Legislature is attempting to capture all potential notices that would trigger the completion of the work on a construction project.
 The attempt, however, does not capture the reality of certain construction projects, including construction remodel projects or large infrastructure projects, for example.
 Specifically, in a construction remodel project, the governmental authority having jurisdiction over the project usually only performs a final inspection, which either passes or fails the work in place.
 In a large infrastructure project, the government will usually only perform a final inspection and issue a notice of final acceptance of the work in place.
 Because a temporary certificate of occupancy, certificate of occupancy, and a certificate of completion do not encompass all of the potential triggering events of the conclusion of the work, the addition of these terms does not fix any problems with Section 95.11(3)(c), Fla.
 Stat.

-It is recommended that the Legislature create a new defined term of “final acceptance”, which should include a list of the potential triggering events that would constitute final acceptance.
+It is instead recommended that the Legislature create a new defined term of “final acceptance”, which should include a list of the potential triggering events that would constitute final acceptance.
 Examples of such triggering events would include a certificate of occupancy, a certificate of completion, successful final inspection by the governmental authority having jurisdiction over the project, or notice of final acceptance.
 These potential triggering events are merely suggestions to assist in defining the term “final acceptance.”

 The term “temporary certificate of occupancy” should not be used as the work is usually not complete when a temporary certificate of occupancy is issued.
 For example, a “temporary certificate of occupancy” can be issued before fixtures or finishes are installed on a project.